-- 4. You can use the Plus (+) symbols to add additional conditions.
+- 4. Click + to add additional conditions.
 Conditions are evaluated in the order listed in the policy.
 The condition at the top of the list is applied first, then the second, then the third, and so on. - 5.
 Click Add to add the new policy.